binbjz/jks_sonar/README.md

-# Jenkins controller and Sonar access
+# Jenkins controller and Sonar access with grouping

-It will control jenkins job and sonar access.
+It will control jenkins job and sonar access with grouping.

 This project was written in **bash**, **python** and **xml**.